curlyz/frontend-101/docs/slides/06_02_port_to_mobile_app.md

     Running `npx cap sync` will copy over your already built web bundle to both your Android and iOS projects as well as update the native dependencies that Capacitor uses.

-3.  **Testing your Capacitor app**[​](https://capacitorjs.com/docs/basics/workflow#testing-your-capacitor-app): Once you\'ve synced over your web bundle to your native project, it is time to test your application on a mobile device.
+3.  **Testing your Capacitor app**[​](https://capacitorjs.com/docs/basics/workflow#testing-your-capacitor-app): Once you've synced over your web bundle to your native project, it is time to test your application on a mobile device.
 There are a few different ways to do this, but the easiest way is to use the built in Capacitor CLI commands.

     To run a debug build of your Capacitor app on an iOS device, you can run: